-Improvements of Probe Response Extraction Using Time Domain Gating for Embedded Modulated Scatterer Technique
+Improvement of Probe Response Extraction using Time Domain Gating for Embedded Modulated Scatterer Technique

-K. M. Mufioz and R. Zoughi, "Improvements of Probe Response Extraction Using Time Domain Gating for Embedded Modulated Scatterer Technique," Materials Evaluation, American Society for Nondestructive Testing, Inc., Oct 2008.
+K. M. Munoz and R. Zoughi, "Improvement of Probe Response Extraction using Time Domain Gating for Embedded Modulated Scatterer Technique," Materials Evaluation, vol. 66, no. 10, pp. 1084 - 1090, American Society for Nondestructive Testing, Inc., Oct 2008.

 Electrical and Computer Engineering

 Embedded Modulated Scatterer Technique (MST); Loaded Dipole; Materials Characterization; Time Domain Gating; Electromagnetic Formulation-Probe Development And Antennas

 International Standard Serial Number (ISSN)

 © 2008 American Society for Nondestructive Testing, Inc., All rights reserved.